jambff/oac/README.md

 ## Usage

-An API client can be created as follows:
+Once the API client has been generated it can be instantiated as follows:

 ```js
 import { createOpenApiClient } from '@jambff/oac';